Facts & Figures

 Priests and Brothers

-As of May.
-18, 2018, there are 28 priests and 13 brothers within Glenmary.
-The society has 14 students in formation.
+As of July 5, 2018, there are 28 priests, 13 brothers and two transitional deacons awaiting priestly ordination within Glenmary.
+The society has nine students in formation.

 Coworkers in Mission